Contact:

 2. Image permissions

 Links to all internet sources have been provided as Wayback Machine links so they are persistent.
 For books, we have included the page number, even though that is not strictly Chicago Style.
 Journal and newspaper articles have been attached.
 Print images are available at Ranger College Library.
+No part of this exhibit was created with AI.
 Please let us know if there are any problems with the resources or if you have any questions.

 About Electra, Texas.
 City of Electra.
 Wayback Machine.